MSchmidt951/A-Star-Visualiser/README.md

 # A-Star Visualiser

-This is a program that visualises my implementation of the A-star pathfinding algorithm in Python
+This is a program that visualises my implementation of the A-star pathfinding algorithm in Python.

 ## Features